 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-Do you suffer from plantar fasciitis, but want to create a walking habit?
+Do you suffer from plantar fasciitis but want to create a walking habit?

 Fortunately, there are a number of choices available for the best walking shoes for plantar fasciitis.
-In this article, we’ll talk a bit about the plantar fasciitis condition, who is at risk for developing this orthopedic condition, how to choose the best pair of walking shoes for your unique needs, and six specific walking shoes available for both men and women.
+In this article, we’ll talk a bit about the plantar fasciitis condition, who is at risk for developing this orthopedic condition, how to choose the best pair of walking shoes for your unique needs, and eleven specific walking shoes available for both men and women.

 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
 Here is a table to show you a quick rating of the best walking shoes for plantar fasciitis.

 |Best Overall Choice for Women: Orthofeet Women's Verve-Turquoise Tie-Less Lace (Save 20% at Orthofeet.com)||CLICK HERE FOR PRICE|